Yangshao culture: Crafts

-Houses
+Structures

+During the early Yangshao culture, a variety of architectural styles emerged, reflecting the development of construction techniques.
+Housing structures were categorized into five main types: small and medium round houses, small and medium square or rectangular houses, and large square dwellings.
+These buildings were constructed either as semi-subterranean homes, which provided insulation, or as ground-level structures.
+Based on evidence such as the presence of communal storage pits and the performance of shared tasks within public structures, it is likely that certain elements of production and distribution were managed collectively.
+These large public buildings may have served as hubs for community-based activities.

+Middle Yangshao settlements such as Jiangzhi contain raised-floor buildings that may have been used for the storage of surplus grains.
+Grinding stones for making flour were also found.

+In the late Yangshao period, architecture underwent significant changes.
+Square ground-level houses became the most common form, and longhouses with multiple rooms began to appear.
+Some homes featured floors covered with a layer of lime.
+Organizational features first seen in the middle Yangshao period persisted, including large settlements associated with public buildings resembling palaces.
+This period also saw the emergence of the first walled-town site in the Yellow River valley.

+Excavations at various Yangshao sites have uncovered large structures that appear to have served as public ritual spaces rather than homes for elites.
+It was not until the late Longshan culture that substantial palace-like residences for elites were built at locations such as Guchengzhai and Taosi, indicating the early stages of residential separation between social classes.

-Houses were built by digging a rounded rectangular pit around one metre deep.
+Residential homes were typically built by digging a rounded rectangular pit around one meter deep.
 Then they were rammed, and a lattice of wattle was woven over it.
 Then it was plastered with mud.
 The floor was also rammed down.

 Next, a few short wattle poles would be placed around the top of the pit, and more wattle would be woven to it.
 It was plastered with mud, and a framework of poles would be placed to make a cone shape for the roof.
 Poles would be added to support the roof.
 It was then thatched with millet stalks.
 There was little furniture; a shallow fireplace in the middle with a stool, a bench along the wall, and a bed of cloth.
 Food and items were placed or hung against the walls.
 A pen would be built outside for animals.

 Yangshao villages typically covered ten to fourteen acres and were composed of houses around a central square.

 Social structure

+Archaeological evidence suggests that the social organization of the Yangshao culture underwent significant changes over time.
+In the early Yangshao period, society was primarily structured around clans connected by blood ties.
+However, as private ownership emerged in the later Yangshao period, these clan-based communities gradually gave way to smaller, independent family units.
+The development of monogamous, self-sufficient households led to distinct economic practices, with each family managing its own production methods and resources.